 Eugenics was very popular at one time and the exhibit area at Hartheim has one small room devoted to the subject of eugenics.
 The photo below shows a poster which encouraged the German people to have normal, healthy families.

-In Hitler’s Germany, deformed and mentally retarded persons, who had been institutionalized by their families, were sent to Hartheim Castle or the five other euthanasia centers, where they were murdered.
-The Nazis kept track of how much money the government had saved by putting these people to death.
+In Hitler’s Germany, deformed and mentally retarded persons, who had been institutionalized by their families, were sent to Hartheim Castle or to one of the five other euthanasia centers, where they were put to death.
+The Nazis kept track of how much money the government had saved by killing these people.
 After the war these documents were found by General Patton’s army.
 The total amount saved by killing over 70,000 handicapped people was 885,000,000 Reichsmark or 3 billion dollars in today’s money.

 The original German term for “Master Race” was Herrenvolk.
 The British translation of Herrenvolk is “Race of Lords.”
 Herren is the plural of Herr which can be translated into English as Mister or Master.
 In America today, the term “Master Race” has the connotation of evil.
 I will leave it up to the native German speakers, who read this blog, to explain the real meaning of the term Herrenvolk.

 The Jews were affronted by the implication that the Germans considered the Jews to be inferior.
 Terms like Herrenvolk and Übermensch were considered an insult by the Jews.
-The Jewish religion teaches, in the Talmud, that Jews are the only human beings; non-Jews are animals.
+The Jewish religion teaches, in the Talmud, that Jews are the only human beings, and that non-Jews are animals.